Happy Labor Day!

 Labor Day’s not about fashion, though.
 It’s about celebrating the work force.
 So thanks, work force!
 I’d like to bake everyone in the workforce a batch of cookies today, but I did the opposite and baked a really small batch of cookies for myself only….and maybe Todd.
 He doesn’t usually like oatmeal cookies, but this recipe is an exception.

-These cookies are based on a recipe from Small Batch Baking.
+These cookies are based on a recipe from Small-Batch Baking: When Just Enough for 1 or 2. . .
+Is Just Enough!.
 The original version only makes two cookies, but since it’s a holiday I went all out, doubled the recipe, and made four.
 Okay, truth be told, I always make a double batch of these because they are just so good.

 Warning.
 The cookies spread like crazy and brown to a point that might make you uncomfortable.
 In fact, you may think you’ve ruined the cookies, but don’t despair.
 Carefully move them to the cooling rack and let them cool completely before tasting.
 They are really good.
 They don’t have any brown sugar, but the sugar and butter caramelize a bit giving these wonderful sweet (and kind of salty) flavor.
 The edges are crispy, the centers are chewy and while the cookies look delicate, they should stack pretty easily.